What's a Legacy Planning Session?

 When you arrive, we’ll meet you and get you settled into the conference room.
-Either Catherine or Lauren will begin by introducing themselves and describing a little bit about how we came to the model of estate planning that we use.
+Either Catherine or Kate will begin by introducing themselves and describing a little bit about how we came to the model of estate planning that we use.

 Then, you get to tell us all about the people, pets, and things you love most–everything that will be included in your plan.
 Don’t worry, we know how to ask the right questions to make sure we have all the information we need.